 What to Do If Your SD Card Won’t Format?

-- Use Disk Utility: If standard formatting fails, try using Disk Management (Windows) or Disk Utility (Mac) for a deeper format attempt.
+- Use Disk Utility: On Windows use Disk Management or on Mac use Disk Utility for a more thorough format.

-- Check Write-Protection: Look for a write-protection switch on the SD card.
-If it’s engaged, toggle it to release the card.
+- Check Write-Protection: Look for the little switch on the card and slide it to unlock if needed.

 How Often Should You Format Your Dash Cam SD Card?